Dango3010/TinyApp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## Getting Started

+Note: the app has to be run on vagrant environment
+- Install all dependencies (using the `npm install` command).
+- Run the development web server using the `node express_server.js` command.

-## Final Product
+## Overview

 URLs page:
 !["Screenshot of URLs page"](https://user-images.githubusercontent.com/114049732/208270678-8216a612-c526-42c8-82a4-13e68e9ecd9a.png)

-register page:
+Register page:
 !["Screenshot of register page"](https://user-images.githubusercontent.com/114049732/208270666-b8de2e03-2ae6-4c30-8914-5c8d700f2399.png)

-an example of a shortened URL page:
+Shortened URL page:
 !["Screenshot of a shortened URL page"](https://user-images.githubusercontent.com/114049732/208270861-bc9d67fd-2baa-41e5-b829-7c8c82b2b121.png)